yo1dog/movie-library/README.md

 - You can download skins for VLC if you do not like the default interface (or use a different player entirely).
 - The config generator and player scripts are built for Windows (for now).
 - Works best in FireFox as it handles scrolling better.
+- You can specify custom filtering and sorting functions by creating a local `custom.js` file.
+An example file can be found [here](./src/custom.example.js).

 ## Source